vkhatri/chef-repo/README.md

 ---
 Knife is a Chef Management Utilit, it has set of api calls and different plugins to manage Chef Server roles, environments, data bags, cookbooks, run list, node and client etc. Basically knife is a single utility proven to be enough to manage the Chef sever.
 There are some other powerful utilities too like Berkshelf to do the same thing, choice is yours!

-To setup a knife client, create your admin client or user key via Chef Console by following steps in "http://docs.opscode.com/chef/manage_server_open_source.html".
+To setup a knife client, create your admin client or user key via Chef Console by following steps in [manage auth].

 Download the private key, this key is required to setup knife client or  Chef Workstation.

-For more information on Knife "http://docs.opscode.com/knife.html".
+For more information on Knife [knife].

 **Knife Setup**